LimitlessNd/A1.1/README.md

 - HTTP request: `POST /api/auth` with `{ email, password }`

 ### Server
-- Checks if a user exists with the given credentials.
+- Checks if a user exists with through a search of the stored data.
 - If valid:
   - Sets `req.session.user` with user info.
   - Returns user data with `{ valid: true }`.
-- If invalid: returns `{ valid: false }`.
+- If invalid: returns `{ valid: false }` and will throw an error.

 ### Client UI Update
 - Stores the user data in `localStorage`.
-- Updates `AppComponent` to show logged-in username and role.
+- Updates `AppComponent` to show logged-in username and role in top right hand corner.
-- Navigates to `/home` or `/group`.
+- Navigates to the `/home` page.

 ---